UNDERSTANDING QUALITY & SAFETY

 - Equitable – The same quality and access to care should be available to all.

-- Patient-Centered – Patients should participate fully in care decisions.
+- Patient-Centered – Patients and families should participate fully in care decisions.

 You will notice that in some cases you can compare our performance with that of other children’s hospitals.
 In these cases, we all agree on what constitutes best practice, we all collect data in the same way, and we share our data with one another.
 This is called “benchmarking.”